Heisenberg-scaling characterization of a two-channel optical network via two-port homodyne detection

-In this letter, we present an experimentally feasible scheme for simultaneously estimating the four real parameters of an arbitrary two-channel linear-optical network.
+In this Letter, we present an experimentally feasible scheme for simultaneously estimating the four real parameters of a two-channel linear-optical network.
 Within the Gaussian framework, we consider an experimentally accessible two-mode squeezed state (TMSS) with equal displacement amplitudes injected into each input channel and perform a two-port balanced homodyne detection at the output channels of the linear network.
 In the scheme, we experimentally tune the local oscillator phases of the homodyne detection near the quadratures with the minimum variance using the coarse measurement outcomes.
 The scheme achieves Heisenberg scaling for all three phase parameters across their full domain, while the mode-mixing angle attains the Heisenberg scaling only near the balanced working point $\pi/4$.
-We derive the full Fisher-information matrix (FIM) and evaluate the analytical forms of the corresponding Cram\'er-Rao bounds (CRBs) for the four-parameter estimation problem simultaneously.
+We derive the full Fisher-information matrix (FIM) and evaluate the analytical forms of the corresponding CRBs for the four-parameter estimation problem simultaneously.
 Furthermore, we identify how the allocation of resources between displacement and squeezing shapes the attainable sensitivities.
-Our scheme is optimal in achieving the Heisenberg scaling for all parameters in the generic two-channel unitary allowed by the quantum CRB described in~\cite{537s-r3t8}.
+The present work applies to the estimation of a full set of parameters in a two-channel optical network beyond specific interferometric architectures such as Mach-Zehnder-type networks~\cite{PhysRevA.111.062408}.
+Furthermore, given that the scaling in the number of resources in the quantum CRBs is not guaranteed, particularly in multiparameter metrology~\cite{537s-r3t8}.
+We demonstrate the practical attainability of the multiparameter Heisenberg scaling by exploiting the experimentally tunable homodyne measurements.
+In particular, we showed such scaling within associated classical CRBs and their saturation through a maximum-likelihood analysis.
+Within the operating regime, our scheme suffices to achieve the Heisenberg scaling simultaneously for all four parameters in a two-channel optical network as described in Fig.~\ref{fig:scheme_U2_homodyne}.

-\paragraph*{Quantum sensing scheme for an arbitrary unknown linear network.} We describe here the quantum sensing scheme in Fig.~\ref{fig:scheme_U2_homodyne} for an arbitrary, lossless two-channel linear-optical network acting on two spatial modes with annihilation operators $\hat a_1$ and $\hat a_2$.
+\paragraph*{Quantum sensing scheme for an arbitrary unknown linear network---} We describe here the quantum sensing scheme in Fig.~\ref{fig:scheme_U2_homodyne} for an arbitrary, lossless two-channel linear-optical network acting on two spatial modes with annihilation operators $\hat a_1$ and $\hat a_2$.
 These obey the canonical bosonic commutation relations \([\hat a_j,\hat a_k^\dagger]=\delta_{jk}\).
 In the absence of loss and gain, the evolution is passive and preserves the total photon number, and is therefore fully described by a unitary matrix \(U\in \mathrm{U}(2)\) that acts on the mode operators as

 We employ the convenient parameterization